 Posted by Jason Penn on Oct 16, 2015 in Birth Injury

 Jaundice that progresses to kernicterus (a type of brain damage) and cerebral palsy should not be happening in the U.S. today.
 But it still is, as evidenced by malpractice lawsuits over the condition known as kernicterus.
 Why?
 According to researchers, most kernicterus is the result of hospital systems breakdowns; for example, doctors and nurses fail to communicate, lab tests go missing, orders fall through the cracks, safety policies are lacking or are not enforced.
 In short, negligence.
-Every kernicterus case I handle is a tragedy that could have easily been prevented.
+Every kernicterus case our experienced cerebral palsy lawyers handle is a tragedy that could have easily been prevented.

 How Kernicterus Occurs